Nadia--/chat/README.md

 5. If not, take the server code and host it somewhere.
 Put in the address for your server in MainActivity.java.

+6. The server written in node.js requires express.

-6. Build the project and run it on a phone or emulator.
+7. Build the project and run it on a phone or emulator.

-7. Chat!
+8. Chat!